Olive: Ancient Rome

-Judaism and Christianity
+Judaism and Israel

 Olives were one of the main elements in ancient Israelite cuisine.
-Olive oil was used for not only food and cooking, but also lighting, sacrificial offerings, ointment, and anointment for priestly or royal office.
-The olive tree is one of the first plants mentioned in the Hebrew Bible (the Christian Old Testament), and one of the most significant.
-An olive branch (or leaf, depending on translation) was brought back to Noah by a dove to demonstrate that the flood was over (Book of Genesis 8:11).
+Olive oil was used not only culinarily, but also for lighting, sacrificial offerings, ointment, and anointing religious and political officials.
+The word moshiach—Hebrew for Messiah—means "anointed one"; in Jewish eschatology, the Messiah is a future Jewish king from the Davidic line, who is expected to be anointed with holy oil partially derived from olive oil.
+The olive tree is one of the first plants mentioned in the Hebrew Bible, and one of the most significant; an olive branch (or leaf, depending on translation) was brought back to Noah by a dove to demonstrate that the flood was over (Genesis 8:11).

+The olive's importance in Israel is expressed in the parable of Jotham in Judges 9:8–9: "One day the trees went out to anoint a king for themselves.
+They said to the olive tree, 'Be our king.'
+But the olive tree answered, 'Should I give up my oil, by which both gods and humans are honored, to hold sway over the trees?
+The olive tree is also analogized to a righteous man (Psalm 52:8; Hosea 14:6) whose "children will be like vigorous young olive trees" (Psalm 128:3).

-The olive is listed in Deuteronomy 8:8 as one of the seven species that are noteworthy products of the Land of Israel.
-According to the Halakha, the Jewish law mandatory for all Jews, the olive is one of the seven species that require the recitation of me'eyn shalosh after they are consumed.
-Olive oil is also the most recommended and best possible oil for the lighting of the Shabbat candles.
+Deuteronomy characterizes the "Promised Land" of the Hebrews as containing olive groves (6:11) and subsequently lists olives as one of the seven species that are special products of the Land of Israel (8:8).
+According to the Halakha, the Jewish law mandatory for all Jews, the olive is one of the seven species that require the recitation of me'eyn shalosh, a blessing of gratitude, after they are consumed.
+Olive oil is also the most recommended and best possible oil for lighting Shabbat candles.